gulshan-pandey/Bubble-Game/README.md

 - Click on the bubbles to pop them.
 - Each bubble has a different counts on it.
-- The score increases as you pop right bubble else you lose😁.
+- The score increases as you pop right bubble 😁.

 **Features:**